Determining The Turnkey Cost of Your Custom Home

 - Each building site has its own characteristics that may affect excavation, driveway length, the engineered sewage system, well depth, utilities, and foundation type (just to name a few).
 These can increase costs.

 - Construction and engineering codes, permits, and local variances differ

 - Roof lines, roof pitch, valleys, dormers, and gables

-- Footprint of the house, square box or angles, jogs and bump-outs
+- Footprint of the house, simple lines or angles, jogs and bump-outs

 - Cathedral ceilings or full second floor area

 - Walkout basement, full underground basement, crawl space, or slab